-tongue\ibug\19\to\tongue\ibug\19
+tongue ibug 19 to tongue ibug 19

-menpo.landmark.tongue\ibug\19\to\tongue\ibug\19 (pcloud) Apply the IBUG 19-point tongue semantic labels.
+menpo.landmark.tongue\ibug\19\to\tongue\ibug\19 (x, return\mapping=False) Apply the IBUG 19-point tongue semantic labels.

-- · outline - bisector
+- •outline - bisector

-- x (LabelledPointUndirectedGraph or PointCloud or ndarray) The input labelled point graph, pointcloud, subclass of those or array to label.
-If a pointcloud is passed, then only the connectivity information is propagated to the pointcloud (a subclass of PointCloud may be returned). - return\mapping (bool, optional) Only applicable if a PointCloud or ndarray is passed.
-Returns the mapping dictionary which maps labels to indices into the resulting PointCloud (which is then used to for building a LabelledPointUndirectedGraph.
+- •x (LandmarkGroup or PointCloud or ndarray) The input landmark group, pointcloud or array to label.
+If a pointcloud is passed, then only the connectivity information is propagated to the pointcloud (a subclass of PointCloud may be returned). - •return\mapping (bool, optional) Only applicable if a PointCloud or ndarray is passed.
+Returns the mapping dictionary which maps labels to indices into the resulting PointCloud (which is then used to for building a LandmarkGroup.
 This parameter is only provided for internal use so that other labellers can piggyback off one another.

-• x\labelled (LabelledPointUndirectedGraph or PointCloud) - If a LabelledPointUndirectedGraph was passed, a LabelledPointUndirectedGraph is returned.
-This labelled pointgraph will contain specific labels and these labels may refer to sub-pointclouds with specific connectivity information.
+•x\labelled (LandmarkGroup or PointCloud) - If a LandmarkGroup was passed, a LandmarkGroup is returned.
+This landmark group will contain specific labels and these labels may refer to sub-pointclouds with specific connectivity information.